MikeDMontana/food-truck-project/README.md

 - Admin-free truck entry.
   - Crowd-sourced / 'Claim your page'?
   - Ownership auth with Twitter?

+- Customer login auth with Facebook.
+  - 'Favorite' the trucks you really like, and get push notifications when they're close to you.
+  - Send out a food request - if enough people in one area 'ping,' a truck might decide to show up!

 - Truck owners' analytics //  *FREEMIUM FEATURE*